dustin/slosh/README.markdown

 of incoming requests is higher than the rate at which you're processing the results.

+# Formats

+The default output format is XML.
+However, JSON is also optionally supported and may be requested at access time by adding `.json` to the topic path.

+For exaple, the following paths pull data from the same topic in XML format:

+    /topics/test
+	/topics/test.xml

+If you wanted the same data, but in JSON format, you'd ask for the following:

+    /topic/test.json

 # Requirements

 [twisted](http://twistedmatrix.com/) is required to do anything at all.